 PPAs are not yet well known in Switzerland, but are developing rapidly around the world.
 They replace the anonymous procurement of electricity from unknown sources.
 PPAs are of special importance because they accelerate the transition to a renewable energy supply.
 They create transparency and help consumers establish a direction connection to "their" power source.

 PPAs can be concluded for solar plants as well as hydropower plants.
 The more power that gets directly to consumers through PPAs, the smaller the proportion of non-renewable power consumption.

-7. How much power will the AlpinSolar facility produce after completion of construction as of the fall of 2021?
+7. How much power does the AlpinSolar facility produce?

 A) 2.2 megawatts

 C) 3.3 gigawatt-hours

 C – 3.3 gigawatt-hours

 When talking about electricity we have to differentiate between capacity measured in kilowatts and production, which is measured in kilowatt-hours.
 The plant at the Muttsee produces an average of 3.3 gigawatt-hours of electricity annually with a capacity of 2.2 megawatt.
 This power covers the annual average consumption of 740 average four-person households.